Updated: Dec 30, 2020

 In comparison silicone will last far longer, resisting hardening and shrinkage and retaining its flexibility and adhesion.
-So much much better.
+So much, much, better.
 It also cures in 24-48 hours.
 The downside is that Silicone, not unlike the women in our lives are very picky about who they stick to.
 New silicone will not adhere to old, or in fact any sealant and the most common cause of sealant failure is inadequate surface cleaning.
-As an additional consequence we only get one chance for that perfect fillet, something which takes practice, experience and skill.
+As an additional consequence we only get one chance for that perfect fillet, something which takes practice, experience and skill (or a plumber).
 This is why we consider application a workshop job, for us.

 As for rubber, the case is closed.
 Rubber seals make manufacturing easier, quicker and thus less skilled and this is the primary reason why some use rubber to seal glazing.
 Rubber, like Marine Seal also hardens, shrinks and then leaks too.
 Also, in most cases replacements are no longer available so for all of these reasons we normally replace rubber with silicone sealant, something which gives a better long term solution.